-Pfizer tops Q1 expectations, revises 2022 forecast
+Pfizer profit soars in first quarter, revises 2022 forecast

 Sales of Pfizer’s COVID-19 vaccine and treatment pushed the drugmaker well past expectations in the first quarter, as profit grew 61%.

-The coronavirus vaccine Comirnaty brought in more than $13 billion in sales, and the treatment Paxlovid added another $1.5 billion as company revenue swelled 77%, the company said Tuesday.
+The coronavirus vaccine Comirnaty brought in more than $13 billion in sales, and the treatment Paxlovid added another $1.5 billion as company revenue swelled 77%, compared to last year’s quarter, when vaccine sales were still ramping up and the treatment had yet to debut.

-Pfizer posted adjusted earnings of $1.62 per share in the first quarter, on $25.66 billion in revenue.
+Pfizer on Tuesday posted net income of $7.86 billion, and adjusted earnings of $1.62 per share in the first quarter, easily topping the $1.49 projected by industry analysts, according to a survey by FactSet.
+Quarterly profits far exceeded last year’s $4.88 billion.

-Analysts expected per-share earnings of $1.49 on about $24.1 billion in sales, according to FactSet.

 Pfizer Inc., based in New York, also revised its 2022 earnings forecast to reflect an accounting policy change.
 It now expects adjusted earnings of $6.25 to $6.45 per share.